University of South Florida

 Science Fiction, Science Fact, or Archaeology of Food, with deep discussion and active

 learning approaches.
-You'll be in a class no larger than 19 students, with peers from all different majors.
+You will be in a class no larger than 19 students, with peers from all different majors.
 Each student will contribute their individual

 expertise to the conversation, and learning is richer because of the wide range of